-The equivalency for types of livestock not specifically listed above shall be the stated equivalency for the type of animal which is most similar in terms of quantity of manure output, as determined by the Michigan Department of Agriculture or the Michigan State University Extension Service.

 Where animals other than house pets of the owner or occupant of the premises are kept or allowed outside, a fence of such construction as to keep said animals from leaving the premises will be provided and regularly maintained. *03

 AREA OR SPACE REQUIRED.
 No lot, yard, court, parking area or other space shall be so divided, altered or reduced to make it less than the minimum required under this Ordinance.
 If already less than the minimum required, it shall not be further divided or reduced.

-BASEMENT DWELLINGS.
-The use of a basement as a dwelling unit is prohibited in all zones.
-Any portion of a basement used as sleeping quarters shall be provided with a secondary means of egress.
+BASEMENT DWELLINGS..
+Any portion of a basement used as sleeping quarters shall be provided with a secondary means of egress and meet all construction code requirements

 CONVERSION OF DWELLINGS.